interlok-testing/testing_cassandra/README.md

 ## What it does

-This project has a single workflow that implements a simple rest api to manage (CRUD) data in mongodb.
+This project has a single workflow that implements a simple rest api to manage (CRUD) data in cassandra.

 ```mermaid
 graph LR